Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Propaganda: Information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view.

 This is a classic public relations tactic.
 How do I know?
 I’ve worked in advertising and public relations for ten years.
-Public Relations was founded on the principles of crowd psychology.
-In other words, it was created specifically for the purpose of controlling your perception and was developed based on the way humans think.
+Public Relations was founded on the principles of crowd psychology, by Edward Bernays, the nephew of Sigmund Freud.
+In other words, it was created specifically for the purpose of controlling your perception and was developed based on the psychological principles behind the way humans think.

 And before attempts to question, “Well, what is a fact, really?
 Everything is subjective, anyway and science is really based on a bunch of educated guesses anyhow,” you need to first understand these things: